Bonnary/cambodia-geocoding-api-server/README.md

 1. Connect your Coolify instance to your GitHub account.
 2. Create a new "Application" in Coolify.
 3. Select this repository.
-4. Coolify will automatically detect the `Dockerfile` and build and deploy the application for you.
+4. Coolify will automatically detect the `docker-compose.yml` file and deploy the application for you.
 5. Coolify will assign a public URL to your running application.